sap-tutorials/Tutorials/tutorials/hana-dbx-connections/hana-dbx-connections.md

     Additional details on how to configure the data lake Files container including the certificates and how to perform queries using SQL on Files can be found at [Managing Data Lake Files](https://help.sap.com/viewer/b239ed4bb73a4f07886657e237f1875f/latest/en-US/afe91bfba419464a84b7a05e7960d6f9.html) and [Getting to know SAP HANA data lake Files](group.hana-data-lake-containers).

 2. Once added, the contents of the file container can be browsed.
-Files can be added, deleted or viewed.
+Files can be added, deleted, or viewed.

     ![data lake Files container](data-lake-file-container.png)